-The Missouri Department of Transportation (MoDOT), in collaboration with their regional planning partners, East-West Gateway Council of Governments (EWGCOG) and Metro has embarked on a unique endeavor to develop a transportation vision of the I-70 corridor.
-The study area is from just west of the I-70/I-64 interchange in Wentzville and continues through the City of St. Charles to the New Mississippi River Bridge complex to the end of the express lanes in downtown St. Louis City.
-The study area along Interstate 70 is densely developed with a mix of residential, commercial, and industrial land uses.
-The study is being managed by MoDOT and is being closely coordinated with EWGCOG and Metro and is drawing on past regional transportation plans.
+The Missouri Department of Transportation (MoDOT), in collaboration with their regional planning partners, East-West Gateway Council of Governments (EWGCOG) and Metro, has embarked on a unique endeavor to develop a transportation vision of the Interstate 70 corridor.
+The study area is from just west of the I-70/I-64 interchange in Wentzville and continues through the City of Saint Charles to the New Mississippi River Bridge complex in downtown St. Louis City.
+The study area along Interstate 70 is densely developed with a mix of residential, commercial and industrial land uses.
+The study is being managed by MoDOT, and is being closely coordinated with EWGCOG and Metro to draw on past regional transportation plans.

-MoDOT, East-West Gateway Council of Governments (EWGCOG), Metro and the City of St. Charles values your input and appreciates your participation as during this high-level study.
+MoDOT, East-West Gateway Council of Governments (EWGCOG), Metro and the City of Saint Charles values your input and appreciates your participation during this high-level study.
 A public meeting was held to discuss Envision I-70 on March 30, 2017.
 During this meeting stakeholders learned about the study, and shared ideas for the Interstate 70 corridor.